19hours/sg-statutes/Acts/Income Tax Act.md

 [26/93; 32/95; 34/2005]

-### Deduction for patenting costs
+### Deduction for costs for protecting intellectual property

+14A\.—(1) Subject to this section, where a person carrying on a trade or business has incurred —

+(a) patenting costs during the period from 1st June 2003 to the last day of the basis period for the year of assessment 2010; or

+(b) qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive),

+for the purposes of that trade or business, there shall be allowed to him a deduction of the amount of such costs.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(1A) For the purpose of ascertaining the income of any person carrying on a trade or business during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), there shall be allowed in respect of all his trades and businesses, in addition to any deduction allowed under subsection (1), a deduction of 150% of the lower of the qualifying intellectual property registration costs incurred for the purposes of those trades and businesses during the basis period and $300,000.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(1B) For the year of assessment 2011 and the year of assessment 2012, instead of the deduction under subsection (1A) in respect of each year of assessment, a person shall be allowed a deduction computed in accordance with the formula

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+where A

+is —

+(a)

+for the year of assessment 2011, the lower of —

+(i)

+the qualifying intellectual property registration costs incurred during the basis period for that year of assessment; and

+(ii)

+$600,000; and

+(b)

+for the year of assessment 2012, the lower of —

+(i)

+the qualifying intellectual property registration costs incurred during the basis period for that year of assessment; and

+(ii)

+the balance after deducting from $600,000 the lower of the amounts specified in paragraph (a)(i) and (ii).

+(1C) For the purposes of subsections (1A) and (1B), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has incurred qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive) in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for those costs in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1A) or, in the case of the year of assessment 2011 and the year of assessment 2012, the amounts computed in accordance with subsection (1B)(a) and (b), respectively.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

-14A\.—(1) Subject to this section, where a person carrying on a trade or business has incurred during the period from 1st June 2003 to 31st May 2013 patenting costs for the purposes of that trade or business, there shall be allowed to him a deduction of the amount of such costs.
+(1D) For the purposes of subsections (1A) and (1B), where a partnership carrying on a trade or business has incurred qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive) for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for those costs in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1A) or, in the case of the year of assessment 2011 and the year of assessment 2012, the amounts computed in accordance with subsection (1B)(a) and (b), respectively.

-[21/2003]
+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

-(2) The claim for deduction under subsection (1) shall be allowed to a person only if —
+(2) The claim for deduction under subsection (1), (1A) or (1B) shall be allowed to a person only if —

-(a) there is an undertaking by the person that he would be the proprietor of the patent when the patent is granted; and
+(a) there is an undertaking by the person that he would be the proprietor of the patent or registered trade mark, the registered owner of the registered design or the grantee of the plant variety, as the case may be, when the patent is granted, the trade mark or design is registered or the plant variety is granted protection; and

 (b) the claim is made by the person in such manner and subject to such conditions as the Comptroller may require.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(3) For the purposes of this section, any patenting costs or qualifying intellectual property registration costs, as the case may be, incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day he carries on that trade or business.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 [21/2003]

-(3) For the purposes of this section, any patenting costs incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day he carries on that trade or business.
+(4) Where a person to whom a deduction for patenting costs or qualifying intellectual property registration costs, as the case may be, has been allowed under subsection (1) sells, transfers or assigns in the basis period for any year of assessment all or any part of the rights for which such patenting costs or qualifying intellectual property registration costs, as the case may be, were incurred, the person shall be deemed to have derived an amount of income for that year of assessment equal to the price which the rights were sold, transferred or assigned or the deduction which has been allowed under subsection (1), whichever is the less.

 [Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 [21/2003]

-(4) Where a person to whom a deduction for patenting costs has been allowed under this section sells, transfers or assigns in the basis period for any year of assessment all or any part of the rights for which such patenting costs were incurred, the person shall be deemed to have derived an amount of income for that year of assessment equal to the price which the rights were sold, transferred or assigned or the deduction which has been allowed under this section, whichever is the less.
+(5) For the purposes of subsection (4), where there is more than one sale, transfer or assignment of any part of the rights for which such patenting costs or qualifying intellectual property registration costs, as the case may be, were incurred, the total amount deemed as income shall not exceed the total amount of deduction previously allowed under subsection (1).

 [Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 [21/2003]

+(5A) Where —

+(a) a deduction has been made to any person under subsection (1A) or (1B) in respect of any qualifying intellectual property registration costs; and

-(5) For the purposes of subsection (4), where there is more than one sale, transfer or assignment of any part of the rights for which such patenting costs were incurred, the total amount deemed as income shall not exceed the total amount of deduction previously allowed under this section.
+(b) the person sells, transfers or assigns all or any part of the qualifying intellectual property rights or the application for the registration or grant of the qualifying intellectual property rights for which such costs were incurred, within a period of one year from the date of filing of the application,

+the deduction allowed under subsection (1A) or (1B) (as the case may be) shall be deemed as income of the person for the year of assessment relating to the basis period in which the sale, transfer or assignment occurs.

 [Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

-[21/2003]

 (6) In this section —

 “patenting costs” means the fees paid to —

-(a) the Registry of Patents in Singapore or elsewhere for the —
+(a) the Registry of Patents in Singapore or an equivalent registry outside Singapore for the —

 (i) filing of a patent;